bimzty/bimzty.github.io/README.md

 The Bayesian optimization method was also learned and replaced with the Random search method.
 The Bayesian process for Gaussian Process kernel selection involves iteratively evaluating and updating kernel configurations based on prior beliefs and observed data.
 It efficiently explores the search space, exploits prior knowledge, and provides uncertainty estimates.
 This is better than random search because it intelligently guides the search towards promising regions, utilizes past information, builds a surrogate model, and converges to better solutions faster.

 #### 1.3.3.
 Data Augmentation:
 As generally the residues with high mutation numbers are in the minority, there is an obvious imbalanced distribution of mutations in the dataset.
 I applied SMOTE (Synthetic Minority Over-sampling Technique) to solve the problem.
 The detailed program is at 'SMOTE_resample.py', the program could create synthetic samples that lie on the line segments between existing minority class samples, and helps to increase the representation of the minority class and reduce the imbalance in the dataset.
-I utilized the learning curves show this approach can effectively improve the result.
+I utilized the learning curves to show this approach can effectively improve the result.

 <p align="center">